 When water is boiled multiple times, the amount of arsenic in it increases disastrously.
 Consumption of this water puts you at risk of fatal conditions such as cancer, heart attack, several mental conditions and even infertility.
 People who consume arsenic polluted water in excess or for many years can experience skin damage or develop problems with their circulatory system.

 Repeatedly boiled water has an unhealthy amount of fluoride in it.
-Consumption of fluoride over a prolonged period increases likelihood of bone fractures in adults, and can result in bone pain and tenderness.
-For children aged 8 years or younger, exposure to fluoride in excess can increase risk of developing of pits in tooth enamel along with other cosmetic effects on teeth.
+Consumption of fluoride over a prolonged period increases the likelihood of bone fractures in adults and can result in bone pain and tenderness.
+For children aged 8 years or younger, exposure to fluoride in excess can increase a risk of developing of pits in tooth enamel along with other cosmetic effects on teeth.

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.